huckiyang/QuantumSpeech-QCNN/README.md

 We provide 2000 pre-processed feautres in `./data_quantum`, which included both mel features, and `(2,2)` quanvolution features with `1500` for training and `500` for testing.
 You could get `90.6%` test accuracy by the data.

-You could use `np.load` to load these features to train your own quantum speech processing model in this repo.
+You could use `np.load` to load these features to train your own quantum speech processing model in `3.1`.

 ### 2.2.
-Audio Features Extration
+Audio Features Extration (optional)

 Please set the sampling rate `sr` and data ratio (`--port N` for 1/N data; `--port 1` for all data) for extracting Mel Features.